80% of eastern Canada's offshore petroleum resources puts St. John’s at the forefront of the oil and gas industry.

-- Newfoundland produces close to one-half of Canada's conventional light crude oil and St. John’s is the major service centre for Newfoundland’s oil and gas industry.
+50% of Canada's conventional light crude oil and major service center for Newfoundland’s oil and gas industry.

-Several strategic sectors offer considerable opportunity for investment.
+These strategic sectors offer considerable opportunity for investment.

 Ocean Technology St. John’s has acquired an international reputation for its expertise in ocean technology.
 The city has a critical base of research facilities, companies and expertise related to offshore petroleum development and ocean engineering technologies.
 Local expertise in harsh environments has specific application to emerging opportunities in other jurisdictions around the world and in the North.